Cheesehyvel/magesim-vanilla/readme.md

 * Build front-end only: `npm run build`

 You can make a local development server with `npm run dev`.
 This will start a local webserver and rebuild the front-end when changes occur.
-Then manually rebuild wasm with `npm run wasm`.
 For more information about the build process, see [wasm-pack](https://rustwasm.github.io/wasm-pack/book/) and [vite](https://vite.dev/guide/) documentation.